 The Beauty of Colorado Springs

 Last but not least, and the definite highlight of my adventure in Colorado was Colorado Springs.
 It’s a lovely resort town that was founded in 1871.
-I was excited to see all of the iconic landmarks and attractions and see the natural beauty that I’ve heard so many people talk about, for myself.
+I was excited to see all the iconic landmarks and attractions.
+Also to see the natural beauty that I’ve heard so many people talk about, for myself.

-We hiked the Seven Falls, a series of seven waterfalls that have been called “The Grandest Mile of Scenery”, and for someone who is an appreciator of stunning views, this was a sight to behold.
+We hiked the Seven Falls, a series of seven waterfalls that have been called “The Grandest Mile of Scenery”.
+For someone who is an appreciator of stunning views, this was a sight to behold.
 We started by walking up a staircase of 224 steps to reach the hiking trails.
 About half way up is ‘Shorty Falls’ where you can see right down to the bottom of the falls… if you’re brave enough.
-When we reached the top, you could walk right in front of Ramona Falls which provides beautifully glistening visuals that are complemented by the sunshine.
+When we reached the top, you could walk right in front of Ramona Falls.
+This provides beautifully glistening visuals that are complemented by the sunshine.
 It made for a fantastic photo op.

 Be sure to check out The Broadmoor which is an iconic Colorado Springs resort.
 Since first opening over a century ago, The Broadmoor has offered guests an incredible way to experience the unique beauty of the American West in Colorado Springs.
 Even if you aren’t staying at The Broadmoor, come to check out the resort, activities and many restaurants.

 Explore Manitou Springs and taste the natural mineral springs.
 Currently, there are 8 springs open to the public, each with its own distinctive flavor and effervescence.
-Centuries ago, the great tribes of the plains and the Mountain Utes paid homage to the healing and spiritual powers of the mineral springs and believed the medicinal waters were a gift from the Great Spirit Manitou.
+Centuries ago, the great tribes of the plains and the Mountain Utes paid homage to the healing and spiritual powers of the mineral springs.
+They believed the medicinal waters were a gift from the Great Spirit Manitou.